This is the master page for a group of articles that explain how to use NetDocument’s on a Mac.

 Now that we understand that limitation, lets see how we can get around it.

-ndOneClick for mac is a program that will allow you to open up existing documents on your mac and save those changes back into NetDocuments.
+ndOneClick for mac is a program that will allow you to open up existing documents on your mac system and save those changes back into NetDocuments management software.
 It works in Safari, Chrome, and Firefox.
 Since we don’t have the ndsave option, we have come up with some other techniques for versioning documents.

 There are going to be two approaches here.
 You can forgo Word 2016 on your Mac and just open up new documents in Word Online.
 Those will save back to NetDocuments.
 You can also install ndSync which is DropBox for NetDocuments.
 You can sync certain NetDocuments Workspaces and folders to your Mac.
 If you save New Documents into those folders, they will get uploaded into NetDocuments.